Featured Image: And The Migrants Kept Coming 1941 (escaping from National Socialist persecution in Germany) Jacob Lawrence

 In fact because we’ve stopped the clock on the developing franchise all we have to do as a society is ‘be’ who we already are and be kind and charitable, especially getting involved with ‘children in need’ once a year, sleeping out (notice with is never ‘with’ but ‘for’ the homeless and supporting the myriad religious companies who’ve satellited themselves around our cities to help with working class indebtedness, lack of decent jobs and housing.

-Consider how much money regularly goes from councils to charities: Framework supported housing in Nottingham charity receives about £42 million a year and has, in the past, received up to £60 million a year. £42 million is roughly the same amount that members of parliament claimed in expenses for second homes in 2018-2019.
+Consider how much money regularly goes from councils to charities: Framework supported housing in Nottingham charity receives about £42 million a year and has, in the past, received up to £60 million a year. £42 million is roughly the same amount that Nottingham used to spend on housing and jobs every year and it’s the same amount that members of parliament claimed in expenses for second homes in 2018-2019.

 My thinking is we have money (imagine how many houses a small developer like Think Big Developments in Nottingham could refurbish and build with £84 million.
 We could self build homes and have a culture that wanted less access to information about people’s lives and conditions, a healthier environment.
 It is wrong to continually teach people to do the same things over and over again as if they have a deficit, as if they are lacking when it’s the lack of movement and activity in the environment around them, a structure of unbalanced and passive consumption that creates personal and social problems.